Simple Moving Average (SMA) Explanation & Trading Strategies [Video]

 But how do we know which ones will work?

 That is our goal in this post — to show you everything you need to know about simple moving averages.
 We’ll cover various trade examples, charts, and videos.
 In addition, we’ll cover the simple moving average formula, popular moving averages (5, 10, 200), real-life examples, crossover strategies, and personal experience with the indicator.

 By then end, you should be able to identify the system that will work best for your trading style.

 Simple Moving Average Formula

-Let’s take a look at a simple moving average example with MSFT.
-The last five closing prices for MSFT are:
+Let’s look at a simple moving average formula example.
+The last five closing prices for XYZ stock are:

 28.93+28.48+28.44+28.91+28.48 = 143.24

-To calculate the simple moving average formula you divide the total of the closing prices and divide it by the number of periods.
+Quite simply to calculate the simple moving average formula, you divide the total of the closing prices by the number of periods.

 5-day SMA = 143.24/5 = 28.65

 As you can see, the SMA is just simple math.